program--/fipio/README.md

 <!-- badges: end -->

-`fipio` is a **lightweight** package that makes it easy to get information about a US FIP code.
+`fipio` is a **lightweight** package that makes it easy to get information about a US FIPS code.

 ## Installation